kent-map/dickens/docs/dickens-folkestone.md

 >‘At low water, we are a heap of mud, with an empty channel in it, where a couple of men in big boots always shovel and scoop, with what exact object I am unable to say.
 At that time, all the stranded fishing boats turn on their sides, as if they were dead marine monsters; the colliers and other shipping stick disconsolate in the mud; the steamers look as if their white chimneys would never turn again; the green sea-slime and weed upon the rough stones of obsolete high tides never more to flow; the flagstaff-halyards droop; the very little wooden lighthouse shrinks in the idle glare of the sun.’ (‘Out of Town’, ''Household Words'', 29 September 1855) http://www.djo.org.uk/household-words/volume-xii/page-193.html

-[[File:Pavilionstone1.JPG]] Publsihed by the Frederick Hotels Group, 1902.
+[[File:Pavilionstone1.JPG]] Published by the Frederick Hotels Group, 1902.

 Dickens stayed in Folkestone on several occasions, celebrating the Pavilion Hotel in ‘Out of Town’ in 1855, at the same time as beginning ''Little Dorrit'' during a more prolonged stay at 3 Albion Villas on the Leas.
 The harbour may have provided inspiration for the famous opening passage of the novel.